Keep the Trail Access info current...

-The Mount Lubra and Twin Peak hike summits Mt Lubra (992m) the highest peak in the Serra Range.
+The Mount Lubra and Twin Peak hike summits Mount Lubra (992m) the highest peak in the Serra Range.
 The Serra is the longest of the ranges in the Grampians from Mount Rosea in the north to Mount Sturgeon at the southernmost point of the Grampians near Dunkeld.
 Despite this, there are not that many hiking trails along its length.

 The Mount Lubra and Twin Peak hike commences at the junction of Grampians Road and a sandy vehicle track.
 Follow this track west for approximately 850m towards the Serra Range.
 Turn left at the track junction and walk approximately 50m to a gully that has been washed out by recent flooding.
 This has made the gully very easy to follow as it slowly ascends towards Mount Lubra.